TriplyDB/Documentation/docs/triply-etl/transform/ratt/index.md

 #### Parameters

 - `content` A key that stores a GeoJSON object.
 - `crs` Optionally, an IRI that denotes a Coordinate Reference System (CRS).
-You can use IRIs from the [`epsg`]() object.
-If absent, uses [https://epsg.io/4326](EPSG:4326/WGS84} as the CRS.
+You can use IRIs from the [`epsg`](/docs/triply-etl/declare#geospatial-declarations) object.
+If absent, uses [https://epsg.io/4326](EPSG:4326/WGS84) as the CRS.
 - `key` A new key where the WKT serialization string is stored

 #### GeoJSON and Well-Known Text (WKT)

-According to the [https://www.rfc-editor.org/rfc/rfc7946](GeoJSON standard), the only Coordinate Reference System (CRS) that is allowed to be used is EPSG:4326/WGS84.
+According to the [GeoJSON standard](https://www.rfc-editor.org/rfc/rfc7946), the only Coordinate Reference System (CRS) that is allowed to be used is EPSG:4326/WGS84.
 In practice, source data sometimes (incorrectly) stores GeoJSON formatted data in other CRSes.
-An example of this is the [https://ec.europa.eu/eurostat/web/gisco/geodata](GISCO) dataset of the European Union, which uses the [https://epsg.io/3857](EPSG:3857) CRS.
+An example of this is the [GISCO](https://ec.europa.eu/eurostat/web/gisco/geodata) dataset of the European Union, which uses the [EPSG:3857](https://epsg.io/3857) CRS.
 For cases like these, the optional `crs` parameter comes in handy.

 #### See also